-Orientation content is specific to Foothill's onboarding process, providing guidance on how to navigate instructional and student support services to help students become familiar with the campus and its offerings. - Goal 5: African American students are consistently supported throughout the Connection phase, perhaps via a case management model shown to be successful at the college. - Goal 6: There are no barriers in our enrollment and registration processes.
-Work with the Office of Online Learning, Committee of Online Learning (COOL), and other stakeholders to identify additional barriers in our enrollment and registration processes that may arise when prospective students are not accessing the physical campus or where there is a reliance on in-person services.
+Orientation content is specific to Foothill's onboarding process, providing guidance on how to navigate instructional and student support services to help students become familiar with the campus and its offerings. - Goal 5: African American students are consistently supported throughout the Connection phase, perhaps via a case management model shown to be successful at the college. - Goal 6: There are no barriers in our enrollment and registration processes, regardless of desired modality of class registration, on campus or online.

 While it can be hypothesized that the lower application-to-enrollment rate observed for African American students is related to the complex, tedious onboarding process that the campus has cited, we do not know whether it is the only reason why students do not enroll after applying.
-Consequently, all individual departments and divisions are encouraged to examine this issue within the context of their areas in order to surface the various reasons that may be contributing to the problem.
+Consequently, all individual departments and divisions are encouraged to examine this issue within the context of their areas to surface the reasons that may be contributing to the problem.
 As the first line of contact with the college, the onboarding and enrollment process is critical to the student experience and one that should be evaluated on a consistent basis in order to adjust to contemporary issues and unexpected challenges.

 Issue 2.
 There are large numbers of students of color who are not accessing, are ineligible for, or fall out of eligibility for available financial aid programming.
 Paying for college is a significant barrier to educational attainment.
 The cost to attend Foothill College varies depending on students' individual circumstances as factors such as unit load and residency come into play.
 The tuition range for the 2019-20 academic year was \$4,776 to \$23,864.
 Inherent in the cost of attendance is the increasing expense of living in the Bay Area.
 In 2018, the median home price in the Bay Area was \$996,000 and \$1.2 million in Santa Clara County.
-The Bay Area continues to be the most expensive housing market in the United States.24 College feedback frequently mentioned the competing demand students have juggling both school and work, often having to make a choice between the two.
+The Bay Area continues to be the most expensive housing market in the United States.
+College feedback frequently mentioned the competing demand students have juggling both school and work, often having to make a choice between the two.